Skip to Content

 Second Recurrence of Osteosarcoma

 The Cooperative Osteosarcoma Study group reported on 249 patients who had a second recurrence of osteosarcoma.
 The main feature of therapy was repeated surgical resection of recurrent disease.
 Of these patients, 197 died, 37 were alive in complete remission (24 after a third complete response and 13 after a fourth or subsequent complete response).
-Fifteen patients remain alive who did not achieve surgical remission, but follow-up for these patients was extremely short.
+Fifteen patients who did not achieve surgical remission remain alive, but follow-up for these patients was extremely short.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.